 And while Bilt is still the leader in the space, you don’t need to be a Bilt cardholder to earn rewards.
-No matter which credit card you prefer, there’s now a way to turn your rent and mortgage into travel rewards.
+In fact, no matter which credit card you use, there’s now a way to turn your rent and mortgage payments into travel rewards.
 Here’s a breakdown of the main options and how each one works.

-For a few years now, the Bilt credit card has been the go-to option for earning rewards on rent.
-And despite an overhaul of the program, that hasn’t changed — although you can now earn on your mortgage payments as well.
+For a few years now, Bilt's credit cards have been the go-to option for earning rewards on rent.
+And despite a recent overhaul of the program, that hasn’t changed.
+Plus, you can now earn on your mortgage payments as well.

-However, the earning rate is significantly different, and you'll also be charged a 3% transaction fee for paying your rent through Bilt with a third-party card.
+If you don't have a Bilt card, you can still earn points on rent (though not on mortgage payments).
+However, the number of points you'll earn is significantly different, and you'll be charged a 3% transaction fee for paying your rent through Bilt with a third-party card.

 With any Visa, Mastercard, American Express, or Discover card, you'll earn 1 Bilt point per $2 spent on your housing payment — or 0.5x points.
 That's in addition to the rewards you already earn from your card.

-This isn’t the cheapest way to earn points and miles, but for large rent payments, even 1x can add up quickly.
-You'll just want to do the math to make sure that the points earned outweigh the fees you have to pay — which will typically only work out in your favor if you value the rewards earned at more than 3 cents per dollar.
-But if you're looking to reach a certain spend threshold or earn a welcome, the fee still might be worth it.
+This isn’t the cheapest way to earn points and miles, but for large rent payments, it can add up quickly.
+You'll just want to do the math to make sure that the points you're earning outweigh the fees.

-Beyond the generic earning rate you get with a non-Bilt credit card, there are two other credit card programs that offer elevated earning rates through Bilt.
+Beyond the generic earning rate you get with a non-Bilt credit card, there are three other credit card programs that offer elevated earning rates through Bilt.

-With the Atmos Rewards Ascent Visa Signature® and the Atmos Rewards Summit Visa Infinite® credit cards, you can earn 3x Atmos Rewards points on your housing payment (up to $50,000 per year).
+With the Atmos Rewards Ascent Visa Signature® and the Atmos Rewards Summit Visa Infinite® credit cards, you can earn 3x Atmos Rewards points on rent payments (up to $50,000 per year).

-Despite an elevated offer, you'll still be charged the same 3% transaction fee.
+Even with these elevated offers, you'll still be charged the same 3% transaction fee.
 And unlike other third-party credit cards, you will not earn Bilt points in addition to the points earned from the respective loyalty program.

-For anyone already deep in the Alaska Airlines or United Airlines ecosystem, these increased earn rates can be surprisingly valuable.
+For anyone already deep in the Alaska Airlines, United Airlines, or Flying Blue ecosystem, these increased earning rates can be surprisingly valuable.
 But again, you'll want to make sure the rewards earned are worth the fee.

 A great travel backpack is essential, and the best one depends on your trip.
 Whether you need a spacious carry-on replacement or a compact daypack, features like a laptop sleeve, water bottle holder, and multiple compartments make all the difference.
 From the rugged Cotopaxi to the budget-friendly Matein, there’s a backpack for every traveler’s needs.
 But with so many backpacks on the market, which ones are the best?
 Take a look at our top picks — each one packed with the features we love!